-The Mail app in Windows 10 is one of the better email clients out there for Windows operating system.
+The Mail app in Windows 10 is one of the better email clients out there for the Windows operating system.
 Mail, which was first introduced with Windows 8, has been redesigned and polished in Windows 10 for better user experience and performance.

-Although the Mail app is fantastic, many users are experiencing variety of issues while using the app.
+Although the Mail app is fantastic, many users are experiencing a variety of issues while using the app.
 If you’re also having issues with the Mail app in Windows 10 and are unable to sort out the issue, you might be able to resolve the issue by reinstalling the Mail app.

 Reinstalling the Mail app is fairly straight-forward and easy.
 It can be uninstalled either via PowerShell or with the help of a third-party utility called Windows 10 App Remover.
 Once the app is uninstalled, the fresh copy of Mail can be installed from the official Store.

 In this guide, we will see how to reinstall the Mail app in Windows 10 with and without the help of third-party utilities.

-WARNING 1: Reinstalling the Mail app might remove any saved mails and credentials in the app.
+WARNING 1: Reinstalling the Mail app might remove any saved emails and credentials in the app.
 You might need to add your email accounts all over again.
-We advise you create a manual restore point before attempting to reinstall the Mail app.
+We advise you to create a manual restore point before attempting to reinstall the Mail app.

 WARNING 2: Uninstalling the Mail app will also uninstall the Calendar app, as both are packaged together as Windows communication apps.
 Likewise, when you install the Mail app, the Calendar app will also be installed.